luiscruz/course_sustainableSE/2024/p1_measuring_software/g2_reactversions.md

 image: "https://upload.wikimedia.org/wikipedia/commons/thumb/a/a7/React-icon.svg/2300px-React-icon.svg.png"
 date: 29/02/2024
 summary: |-
-  Javascript Frameworks play a fundamental in current-day website development.
+  Javascript Frameworks play a fundamental role in current-day website development.
 Major releases are rolled out yearly and add new improvements over previous versions.
 This research shows significant developments in terms of power consumption related to loading large datasets between different versions of the React Framework
 ---

 # Comparing Energy Consumption of React Framework Versions